Sparganium americanum: Flowers and fruit

 Sparganium americanum spread rapidly through their underground root systems of rhizomes.
-American bur-reed does flower in the summer time.
-The inflorescence of S. americanum can be branched or simple.
-The fruits of this plant species have a dull surface with beaks that are between 2 and 5 millimeters long.
+It flowers in the summer time.
+The inflorescence can be branched or simple.
+The fruits have a dull surface with beaks that are between 2 and 5 millimeters long.
 These beaks may be straight, but some of them may be curved.
-The flower tepals could have a dark spot on them.
+The flower tepals can have a dark spot on them.